anandteertha/anandteertha-portfolio/README.md

 ## ✨ **Overview**

-Welcome to **Cyberpunk 2099 Portfolio** — a cutting-edge, immersive portfolio website that combines stunning 3D graphics, smooth animations, and a cyberpunk aesthetic to showcase professional work and projects.
-Built with modern web technologies, this portfolio delivers an unforgettable user experience that stands out from the crowd.
+A modern, professional portfolio website showcasing my work as a **Rust Developer** and **Full Stack Software Engineer**.
+Built with Angular and optimized for SEO, this portfolio highlights my experience in systems programming, web development, and software engineering.

 ### 🎯 **Live Demo**